RedHatProductSecurity/osidb-bindings/DEVELOP.md

     * Tag and release needs be in format x.x.x to comply with [semantic versioning](#version-policy)
     * Tag needs to point to the latest commit
     * Release description should include the newest section of the [CHANGELOG.md](CHANGELOG.md)

+### Fedora COPR RPM build

+There is an RPM repository setup in [Fedora COPR](https://copr.fedorainfracloud.org/coprs/jazinner/osidb-bindings/).
+RPMs are build automatically based on git tag events.
+When a git tag is added to the repository Fedora COPR runs the .copr/Makefile which builds an RPM for the target distributions (currently Fedora 39 and 40).